tvial/basile/README.md

 access paths would be: `'field5.a'` and `'field5.b'`.

 For candidates buried deeper in the hierarchy, there would be more elements in the dot-separated chains.
-The representations above with dots are for human readability, they are not involved in Expyriment's processing logic.
+The representations above with dots are for human readability, they are not involved in Basile's processing logic.
 However, they will appear in the `specification` field of realizations, as dictionary keys.
 So using dictionary keys with dots should not break anything.